ScaDLES: Scalable Deep Learning over Streaming data at the Edge: conclusion

 \section{conclusion}

-This paper presents the notion of distributed training over streaming data at the edge, which is challenged by parallel and statistical heterogeneity. \emph{ScaDLES} addresses the problem of heterogeneous streaming rate among devices with weighted aggregation where each device trains on the samples accumulated in the stream and avoids wait-time or large buffer accumulation.
+This paper presents the notion of training neural networks efficiently over streaming data at the edge.
+Streaming data presents challenges affecting both parallel and statistical efficiency of distributed training. \emph{ScaDLES} addresses the problem of heterogeneous streaming rate among devices with weighted aggregation where each device trains on the samples accumulated in the stream and avoids wait-time or large buffer accumulation.
 Since it is difficult to perform training at line-rate, samples streaming into the device can accumulate over time. \emph{ScaDLES} uses a simplistic truncation policy to keep the buffer size in check.
 Devices on the edge commonly have non-IID and unbalanced data.
 Data-injection strategy improves model convergence significantly in such scenarios.
 Lastly, we propose an adaptive compression technique to deal with limited bandwidth on the edge and high communication cost in large deep learning models.
 We simulate different degrees of streaming heterogeneity by sampling from both uniform and normal distributions and evaluate popular image classifiers.
 Our empirical evaluation shows that \emph{ScaDLES} can converge anywhere from $1.15\times$ to $3.29\times$ faster than DDL.
 At the same time, \emph{ScaDLES} reduces the number of accumulated samples in the buffer by $848\times$ to $9429\times$.